tom-seddon/beeblink/README.md

 You'll need a Tube USB serial adapter (see above).
 The PLD needs to be updated to V3 or later, as per the instructions here:
 [./devices/tube_serial](./devices/tube_serial)

+(Apologies, but the AP5 EUPURS interface is not yet supported.)

 Once set up, connect the Tube serial board to the AP5's Tube connector, use the jumper to select Comms mode, and connect the device